h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

 - Make sure ``$SPARK_HOME/conf`` contains the hive-site.xml with your Hive configuration.
 - In YARN client mode or any local mode, please copy the required connector jars for your Metastore to ``$SPARK_HOME/jars``.
   You can find these jars in ``$HIVE_HOME/lib directory``.
-For example, if you are using MySQL as a Metastore for Hive, copy metastore jdbc connector.
+For example, if you are using MySQL as a Metastore for Hive, copy MySQL metastore jdbc connector.
 This is not required in YARN cluster mode.